JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 Below are instructions that I personally use for initial setup of Proxmox.

 ### Prepare the BIOS
-Before installing Proxmox, enable virtualization (VT-x, VT-d, SVM, ACS, IOMMU or whatever it's called for you), sr-iov, and resizeable bar support.
+Before installing Proxmox, enable the following in the BIOS:
+- Virtualization (VT-x, VT-d, SVM, ACS, IOMMU or whatever it's called for you)
+- SR-IOV
+- Resizeable bar
+- Change all populated pcie slots to the specific gen required (3, 4, or 5)

 ### No-subscription repositories
 [Enable no-subscription repositories](tips.md#enable-no-subscription-repositories).